-- Experience a unique practice-centred learning approach including specialised Masterclasses, distinguished guest speakers, bespoke simulations and company visits.
+- Experience a unique practice-centred learning approach including specialised Masterclasses, distinguished guest speakers, bespoke simulations, company and port visits.

-- Utilise our industry links to access work-experience placement and networking opportunities, whilst benefitting a comprehensive in-house career development programme and partnership with leading shipping recruitment specialists Spinnaker Global
+- Utilise our network to gain access to work-placement and networking opportunities whilst benefitting from our partnership with leading shipping recruitment specialists Spinnaker Global

 - Be granted professional exam exemptions from the Institute of Chartered Shipbrokers (ICS) and membership to the Baltic Exchange.

 - Gain international experience with one month’s study in Greece, a country with a long-standing tradition in shipping and the largest merchant fleet in the world.